JRaviLab/MolEvolvR/docs/mermaid-input_and_adv_opts_processes.md

-# MolEvolvR mermaid diagram for mapping input types and advanced options to backend processes
+# MolEvolvR diagram for mapping input types and advanced options to backend processes

 ## How to export as PNG/SVG?